oarcscience/ith.oarc.science/tos.md

 1\.
 The Internet Sacred Text Archive ('ISTA'), Intangible Textual Heritage ('This site') is intended to provide, anonymously and free of charge over the Internet, access to certain documents ('the texts').
-Intangible Textual Heritage is run by John B. Hare, dba Internet Sacred Text Archive ('the proprietor'), and is not affiliated with any religious organization or institution.
+Intangible Textual Heritage is run by Jean Lelievre, dba Internet Sacred Text Archive ('the proprietor'), and is not affiliated with any religious organization or institution.
 ISTA is located in Santa Cruz, California, USA, and can be contacted [via email or postal